 Now, thanks to modern technology and the internet, “Feng Shui for Modern Living” enters its second incarnation, as an online magazine.
 I was pleasantly surprised reading through it how much material is still relevant.
 I look forward to the expansion of feng shui worldwide over the next couple of decades.

-Dr Stephen Skinner
+Grand Master Dr. Stephen Skinner